MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/speech/how-to/set-up-post-call-analytics.md

 Post-call analytics is a process that uses AI, natural language processing (NLP), and speech analytics to review customer-agent interactions after a call ends.
 It can help you gain insights, measure performance, and improve customer experiences.

-In this article, you learn how to create a post call analytics workflow with an Multimodal Intelligence project using the following resources:
+In this article, you learn how to create a post call analytics workflow with a Multimodal Intelligence project using the following resources:

 * An AI Studio hub and connected Azure Blob Storage account.

 * An Azure AI services connection for the hub.

-* An Multimodal Intelligence project in the hub.
+* A Multimodal Intelligence project in the hub.

 ## Prerequisites